Skip to main content

 " Now that's bride-ish!"
 He chuckled.

-They were escorted to the thrones, after meeting with the acquaintances.
-Pratap sat down looking at the crowd with a humble smile as he noticed Ajabde looking at the dancers with longing eyes.
+They were escorted to the thrones after meeting with their acquaintances.
+Pratap sat down, looking at the crowd with a humble smile as he noticed Ajabde looking at the dancers with longing eyes.
 He knew that impulsive stare.

 " Never use that word."
 He chuckled.

 Heer, Jaso and Asha were positioned at the door, Heer with the scent bottle and Asha and Jaso with the petals, doing their work religiously, well up until now.
 Kunwar Shakti entered through the canopy as eyes met.
-He was followed by the friends as Chaks came up from inside.
-Two pairs of eyes seemed to be not leaving each other as Heer continued to sprinkle the scent on him.
+He was followed by his friends as Chaks came up from inside.
+Two pairs of eyes seemed not to be leaving each other as Heer continued to sprinkle the scent on him.
 Once.
 Twice.
 Thrice.
 Again.
-Rohan and Ven looked confused at the girl whose eyes seemed hypnotized on Shakti as Mahek and Rosalina smiled.
-Shakti realized that Heer was attracting onlookers as he grabbed her hand to make her stop making Ven and Rohan give out small laughter.
-His touch brought Heer back to the mortal world as she realized she wet him with all the scent and this guy was still smiling at her with dreamy eyes.
-Almost like a reflex, her eyes widened as Jaso snatched the bottle at her inappropriate behaviour and she ran away, out of Shakti's sight as his smile faded.
+Rohan and Ven looked confused at the girl whose eyes seemed hypnotised on Shakti as Mahek and Rosalina smiled.
+Shakti realised that Heer was attracting onlookers as he grabbed her hand to make her stop, making Ven and Rohan give out small laughter.
+His touch brought Heer back to the mortal world as she realised she had wet him with all the scent, and this guy was still smiling at her with dreamy eyes.
+Almost like a reflex, her eyes widened as Jaso snatched the bottle at her inappropriate behaviour and she ran away, out of Shakti's sight, as his smile faded.

-" This is embarrassing, am sure they will end up doing something embarrassing, especially Ven!"
+" This is embarrassing, I'm sure they will end up doing something embarrassing, especially Ven!"
 Pratap murmured.

 " How will I know?
-Am part of the Surprised Bride and Groom team!"
-He shrugged making her giggle not so royally as he stared to stop her.
+I am part of the Surprised Bride and Groom team!"
+He shrugged, making her giggle not so royally as he stared at her to make her stop.

 " The performances will begin with the childhood best friends.
 Chaks and Bhago."